williampiat3/ImprovingPSRemotePlay/README.md

 Although this tool is incredible and useful, it has a few drawbacks:

 When using it in your home network(ie same network as the PS4):
-* There are no connectivity issues and it works very well, capped at 720p and 30fps per second for a regular ps4 and, 1080p and 60fps for a PS4 pro and PS5 and works with low latency as it doesn't leave your LAN
+* There are no connectivity issues and it works very well, capped at 720p and 30fps per second for a regular ps4 and, 1080p and 60fps for a PS4 pro and PS5 and works with low latency as the connection passes through your local network only.

 The problems arise when playing on a remote network:
 * It requires a very high-speed internet on both sides